xiix0/scam/README.md

-You will be reincarnated as a toad; and you will be much happier.
+You will be honored for contributing your time and skill to a worthy cause.